The Helmeted Honeyeater, the bird emblem for Victoria, is critically endangered.

 Currently, there are only three small, semi-wild populations established in streamside swamp forest to the east of Melbourne.
 The birds can be identified by the distinctive yellow tufts on either side of their heads.

 Loss of habitat is the primary threat to the Helmeted Honeyeater.
 They need to live close to water, so drought, bushfire, and competition from other birds also endanger their existence.

 Zoos Victoria began a recovery program for the Helmeted Honeyeater in 1989.
 We are committed to the captive breeding of the birds to increase their numbers in the wild.

 Our program includes reducing potential threats to their existence and establishing a stable wild population at ten distinct but inter-connected colonies.

-Zoos Victoria staff are also involved in the translocation and reintroduction of captive-bred birds to the wild and monitoring their survival after release.
+Zoos Victoria is also involved in monitoring their survival after release.

 How you can help